thunderclap-io/thunderclap-qemu/README.md

 };
 ```

-This uses length fields in bytes, and contains pointers to the start of header and data sections of TLPs, which may be of variable width.
+This uses length fields in bytes, and contains pointers to the start of header and data sections of TLPs, which may be of variable size.
-The reason that a TLP is not represented as a string of bytes consisting of header followed by data is due to the interface of the Intel PCIE Hard Core.
+The reason that a TLP is not represented as a string of bytes consisting of header followed by data is due to the interface of the Intel FPGA PCIE Hard Core.

 ### Receiving TLPs

-The PCIe library attempts to provide blocking semantics while not dropping packets that may need to be replied to later by queuing them.
+The PCIe library attempts to provide blocking semantics.
+It does this by adding packets that are not a direct response to a DMA request to a queue, and returning them to the user only after the DMA call is complete.
 **Warning:** I do not fully trust this to work and not leak memory.
 Oh well.

 ```c